Itamichan/CG_photography/testing/testing.md

 * On mobile - 96
 * On desktop - 99

 The compression didn't make a visible change.
-Therefore, in a future release the photographs in the gallery should load in a consecutive manner, maybe with some animation in order to look smooth.
+Therefore, in a future release the photographs in the gallery should load with some animation in order to look smooth.